Fire crews battle structure fire in KCK, smoke seen miles away - NewsBreak

 Fire crews battle structure fire in KCK, smoke seen miles away

-KANSAS CITY, Kan.
-(WDAF) — Crews with the Kansas City, Kansas Fire Department battled a vacant apartment fire in the city’s Rosedale neighborhood on Thursday.
+KANSAS CITY, Kan. — Crews with the Kansas City, Kansas Fire Department are on scene of a vacant three story apartment fire in the city’s Rosedale neighborhood.

 The fire was reported just after 7 p.m. near S. Mill Street and Federal Avenue.

-Scott Schaunaman with KCKFD tells WDAF-TV that the building is a vacant apartment and no injuries have been reported.2 people hurt in Haven gas plant explosion
+Scott Schaunaman with KCKFD tells FOX4 the building is vacant apartment and no injuries have been reported.

 The building is the former Rosedale Ridge apartments that closed back in 2014.

-WDAF-TV reported back in 2014 when the apartment complex, which was considered subsidized housing, was open and tenants were living in substandard living conditions with mold problems in the buildings.
-Tenants provided photos showing mold growing in bathrooms, ventilation ducts and along floorboards of some of the 160 units here.

-The problems were never fixed, the rental license for Rosedale Ridge was revoked, and those living at the complex were forced to move in December 2014.
+The problems were never fixed and the rental license for Rosedale Ridge was revoked and those living at the complex were forced to move in December 2014.

-The cause is under investigation.Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+KCKFD reported just after 9 p.m. that crews were still battling the fire and that progress has been made but firefighters are continuing to extinguish isolated flames.

 Comments / 0